OK K.O.! Let's Be Heroes

 OK K.O.!
 Let's Be Heroes is an American animated television series created by Ian Jones-Quartey for Cartoon Network.
 The show is based on Jones-Quartey's pilot Lakewood Plaza Turbo, which was released as part of Cartoon Network's 2013 Summer Shorts project.
 It was produced by Cartoon Network Studios.
 The web series premiered on Cartoon Network's YouTube channel and on Cartoon Network Video on February 4, 2016.

-On March 9, 2017, nearly four years after the original short's premiere, Cartoon Network announced that the television series had been greenlit, and it premiered on August 1, 2017.
+On March 9, 2017, nearly four years after the original webisodes premiere, Cartoon Network announced that the television series had been greenlit, and it premiered on August 1, 2017.
 The opening sequence was storyboarded by Japanese artist Hiroyuki Imaishi, co-founder of Studio Trigger.

 On December 4, 2017, the series was confirmed to be renewed for a second season, which premiered on March 18, 2018.
 A third and final season, which was announced on June 26, 2019, premiered on July 7, 2019; the final episode aired on September 6, 2019.

-The show is available on Hulu.
-It was also made available on HBO Max after its launch, but was one of several shows removed in August 2022 as a result of the Warner Bros.
+The show was available to stream on Hulu until it was removed in October 2024; It was also available on HBO Max, but was one of several shows removed in August 2022 as a result of the Warner Bros.
 Discovery merger.

 Premise

 OK K.O.!
 Let's Be Heroes is set in the retro-futuristic year of 201X.
-The series follows the titular character, K.O., and his efforts to become the world's greatest hero while working at Gar's Bodega (run by Mr. Gar), a hero supply shop in Lakewood Plaza.
-Alongside him are his best friends and co-workers Radicles, a narcissistic alien, and Enid, a levelheaded big sister–like ninja, as well as other heroes who work in the area.
+The series follows the titular character, K.O., and his efforts to become the world's greatest hero while working at Gar's Bodega (run by Mr. Gar), a hero supply shop in Lakewood Plaza Turbo.
+Alongside him are his best friends and coworkers Radicles, an egotistical alien, and Enid, a level headed big–sister–like ninja, as well as other heroes who work in the area.